 Are You Sustainable Enough?

 “Our CFI consumer research has shown time and time again that consumers trust farmers and want to hear from them,” said Beck.
-It’s also reinforced by a recent Gallup poll showing farmers and agriculture top the list of trustworthy business and industry sectors.
+It’s also reinforced by a Gallup poll showing farmers and agriculture top the list of trustworthy business and industry sectors.
 “Implementing communication strategies that highlight farmer innovation focused on sustainability will engage audiences that want transparency about where their food comes from, how it’s being produced, who’s producing it and how it impacts their health and our planet.”

 It’s especially important to Millennials and Gen Z, who are much more open to technology as a way to solve global challenges, she said.